The trekking bike – the all-rounder of bikes

 VICTORIA trekking bikes tend to be aimed at active cyclists, who do not wish to forgo a certain level of comfort.
 As a result, the seating position is more upright-relaxed than a sporty stretch on all models – which can be changed by shortening the steerer tube and changing the angle of the stem.
-Your bicycle dealer will be happy to help you here and will carry out a bike fitting for your personal needs.
+Your VICTORIA dealer will be happy to help you here and will carry out a bike fitting for your personal needs.

 Our recommendation: If you are more likely to use your trekking bike for daily trips, perhaps mainly in town without climbing many metres of altitude, you should give a hub drivetrain serious consideration.
 Combined with a belt drive as can be seen on the Trekking 5.8 D, you will be pulling out all the stops in terms of minimal maintenance.